-- + Open Scene Opens a scene in the current window.
-If a scene is already open, it will be closed (following a prompt). - X Close Scene Closes the current scene, terminating the current render (following a prompt).
-Generally you'll want to save your rendered image before closing the scene. - Render Start rendering the current scene.
-Upon pressing this button, the scene will be built and then rendering will start. - Pauses Render Pauses or resumes the current render, freeing up your computer's CPU for other tasks.
++ Open Scene Opens a scene in the current window.
+If a scene is already open, it will be closed (following a prompt). × Close Scene Closes the current scene, terminating the current render (following a prompt).
+Generally you'll want to save your rendered image before closing the scene. &gt; Render Start rendering the current scene.
+Upon pressing this button, the scene will be built and then rendering will start. Ш Pause Render Pauses or resumes the current render, freeing up your computer's CPU for other tasks.
 You can resume the render at any stage.
-If you need to run a short, processor-intensive task while rendering, pausing and then resuming the render is effective (Indigo gives itself below normal priority by default, so this is normally not a problem). - Stop Render This stops the current render, freeing the used CPU and memory resources for the currently rendering scene.
-You can still tone-map and save the rendered image after the render has been stopped, but unlike with Pause, you can't easily resume rendering (see Resuming a render if you need to stop and later resume a render). - Dupdate Image Indigo only updates the displayed image occasionally, to avoid wasting processing power on image updates which show little visible difference.
-However, you can at any time press the Update Image button (or the F5 shortcut key) to force an image update.

-Save Image Save Image in displayed, you can click Save Image to save it to disk in a number of standard formats such as PNG or JPEG, as well as the special Indigo Image (IGI) format for resuming the render later; the PNG format is recommended since it doesn't degrade the image quality as JPEG does.

-- Rendering Enables network rendering.
-See the Network Rendering section for more information. - The Options Opens the options dialog.
-See the Options Dialog section for more information - Licensing Use this button to open the Licensing window.
+If you need to run a short, processor-intensive task while rendering, pausing and then resuming the render is effective (Indigo gives itself below normal priority by default, so this is normally not a problem).
+Stop Render This stops the current render, freeing the used CPU and memory resources for the currently rendering scene.
+You can still tone-map and save the rendered image after the render has been stopped, but unlike with Pause, you can't easily resume rendering (see Resuming a render if you need to stop and later resume a render). Ð Update Image Indigo only updates the displayed image occasionally, to avoid wasting processing power on image updates which show little visible difference.
+However, you can at any time press the Update Image button (or the F5 shortcut key) to force an image update. × Save Image Once a rendered image is displayed, you can click Save Image to save it to disk in a number of standard formats such as PNG or JPEG, as well as the special Indigo Image (IGI) format for resuming the render later; the PNG format is recommended since it doesn't degrade the image quality as JPEG does. ,I. Network Rendering Enables network rendering.
+See the Network Rendering section for more information.
+Options Opens the options dialog.
+See the Options Dialog section for more information.
+P Licensing Use this button to open the Licensing window.
 You can use this to buy an Indigo licence, immediately removing the restrictions of the free version.
-See the Licensing section for more information. - 💕 Pick Material This tool allows you to select a material by clicking on an object in the image view, whose currently applied material appears in the property editor. - Assign Material This tool allows you to apply the currently selected material (in the scene view) to an object in the image view by clicking on it. - It Add Material Creates a new material in the scene view. - Add Medium Creates a new medium in the scene view. - Upload Material When editing a material, it uploads the material applied to the preview object together with the currently rendered preview image.
-The preview must be sufficiently clean (at least 200 samples per pixel) otherwise the upload will not succeed. - Material Accesses the Indigo online material database, allowing you to download materials into your scene and the local material database.
-Database
+See the Licensing section for more information. \$ Pick Material This tool allows you to select a material by clicking on an object in the image view, whose currently applied material appears in the property editor.
+I Assign Material This tool allows you to apply the currently selected material (in the scene view) to an object in the image view by clicking on it. ( † Add Material Creates a new material in the scene view.
+E + Add Medium Creates a new medium in the scene view. \$ Upload Material When editing a material, it uploads the material applied to the preview object together with the currently rendered preview image.
+The preview must be sufficiently clean (at least 200 samples per pixel) otherwise the upload will not succeed.